"If we can drive this technology forward and showcase the economic benefits of offshore wind, we can coalesce the public...

 Mechanical and Aerospace Engineering: Cross-cutting programs that drive innovation through excellence in academics and research

 Our department brings together outstanding undergraduate and graduate programs with world-class expertise in energy, propulsion, autonomous systems, biomechanics and manufacturing.
 This cross-cutting environment and new partnerships have resulted in levels of student awards, publications and research funding that place us among the nation’s elite mechanical and aerospace engineering programs.
 We are equipping a generation of leaders to apply mechanical and aerospace engineering in solving society's challenges.

-Associate Professor, Mechanical and Aerospace Engineering and Emergency Medicine, Vice Chair for Research Department of Emergency Medicine, Medical Director, Center for Applied Biomechanics
+Associate Professor, Mechanical and Aerospace Engineering and Orthopaedic Surgery (courtesy), Director, Center for Applied Biomechanics

 More About Our Department

 Center for Applied Biomechanics

 As the largest university-based injury biomechanics laboratory in the world, the UVA MAE Center for Applied Biomechanics specializes in impact biomechanics for injury prevention.